Azure/azure-iot-middleware-freertos/docs/aws_freertos_port.md

 ## The Porting Process

-Porting from AWS FreeRTOS applications can be done with the following steps.
-There are several scenarios to cover here.
+Porting from AWS FreeRTOS applications can be done using the following sections.
+There are several topics to cover including building, porting, authentication, and feature set.

+## Building

+Like the AWS FreeRTOS library, we use CMake to build middleware.
+You may use the directions [here](https://github.com/Azure/azure-iot-middleware-freertos#using-cmake) to correctly set up the build environment for your project to generate and compile.

+## Porting

 If starting from a basic CoreMQTT implementation, such as [here](https://github.com/aws/amazon-freertos/blob/main/demos/coreMQTT/mqtt_demo_mutual_auth.c), the porting process is pretty straight forward.
 The network context of the Azure IoT middleware for FreeRTOS maps similarly to the usage of the CoreMQTT library as shown [here](https://github.com/aws/amazon-freertos/blob/3af6570347e4777d43653701bcea6ea8723a63af/demos/coreMQTT/mqtt_demo_mutual_auth.c#L795-L797).